-We’re Sally & Craig & we have 3 kids, Alannah (14), Keira (11) & Caelan (9).
+We’re Sally & Craig & we have 3 kids, Alannah (14), Keira (12) & Caelan (10).
 We’re from Australia & love to travel both locally and overseas with our kids in tow.
 As we do not fit the 2 adults & 2 kids category, travelling can be expensive, especially overseas.
 The aim of this blog is to share our discoveries and tips on how we manage to do what we do on an average yearly income.
-We are not full time travellers, we both enjoy our jobs and I am lucky my job allows above average…
+We are not full time travelers, we both enjoy our jobs and…

 In an earlier post I discussed our flights for our upcoming trip to S.E.Asia & how I managed to travel to 3 different countries for all 5 of us, for under $2,500.
 In this post I will discuss our accommodation choices.

 Travelling with 5 people is very expensive when you have to book hotels, so much so that for us its not within our budget.
 I have avoided traveling overseas until now for this very reason.
 Until a girl at work told me about Airbnb.

 Airbnb is a website where people rent out accommodation including apartments, private rooms, boats, manors, castles even private islands.
 It lists 500,000 options in 192 different countries.
 Each property has a host that you liaise with direct & their profile provides feedback for you to review before booking.
 The reviews will advise you of any issues to do with location, transport options, cleanliness & lodging that may have been overstated in there advertising.
 Nothing worse than arriving somewhere & it looks nothing like what you thought you had booked & paid for.